-Vuyk Engineering launches new EFTVLast updated one month ago
+Vuyk Engineering launches new EFTVLast updated 5 months ago

 The ship is a real workhorse.
 This is the starting point of the new EFTV.
 The design features two cranes with a lifting capacity of 800 tonnes each.
 In order to achieve lower fuel consumption, the vessel has a small beam.
 And additionally, a maximum deck size has been taken into account.

 Following the requirement of having a large deck area and a reduced beam, a smart solution was initially found in the hullshape.
 The shape combines a reduced beam on the waterline, resulting in lower fuel consumption, with a large deck area.
 This reduced beam is the perfect trade-off between low fuel cost and heavy loading.
 Significant fuel savings can be achieved compared to existing, comparable vessels at the same speed.
 Considering a common rating of 85% MCR, the EFTV consumes about 25% fuel per mile less at a reduced sailing speed.
 With this energy-efficient design, the vessel scores well below the future lowest EEDI levels.

 Besides features for reducing fuel consumption smart solutions are investigated to speed up port operations.
 The EFTV will be equipped with an automated stabilizer pontoon.
 This is a very effective way to increase the stability of the ship for hoisting operations while maintaining the reduced beam for sailing.
 The stabilizing pontoon is placed in front the of the cargo space, to keep the cargo deck as large as possible and clear of any obstacles.
 It can be launched with an automatic system, completely operated independent to the cargo cranes.
 It is considered an inherently safe operation for the crew.